 Logistic regressions shown in Table 3 (the age-year-race model) adjust for age (centered at age 40), race, and year in a fully-interacted model.
-They show that the general pattern of lower displacement generally, and lower Black displacement particularly, at older ages compared to time of displacement.
-When the minimum age at time of survey is limited to 25+ instead of 20+, results are similar.

-younger ages is statistically significant for both women and men.
+They show that the general pattern of lower displacement generally, and lower Black displacement particularly, at older ages compared to younger ages is statistically significant for both women and men.
 The larger increase over time in displacement for Blacks at older ages, compared to the increasing disparities at younger ages, is not statistically significant in this model.
 However, the general increase in displacement disparities, adjusting for age, is statistically significant for both women and men.